2019 Round 4 Draw ♦

 ♠ The WBF and EBL have changed the regulations for Seniors events as from 1 Jan 2018.

-♠ BGB has followed suit and this will affect the 2018 Teltscher Trophy.
+♠ BGB has followed suit and this affects the Teltscher Trophy.
 The regulations have been updated to reflect this.

 The schedule for change is